Insurance & Other Third-Party Payers

 If your insurance plan offers out-of-network benefits, it means they will cover a portion of the cost when you see a therapist who doesn't have a direct contract with your insurance company.

-Unlike in-network providers, who bill your insurance company directly, with out-of-network therapists, you typically pay for the session up-front and then submit a claim to your insurance for reimbursement.
+Unlike in-network providers, who bill your insurance company directly, with out-of-network therapists, you typically pay for the session up-front and then submit a superbill to your insurance for reimbursement.

 Insurance companies often reimburse a percentage of the therapist's fee, usually after you meet an out-of-network deductible.
-For example, after you meet a $1,000 deductible, your insurance may reimburse 50-80% of the session cost!
+For example, if your deductible is $500, you will have to pay that first, then your insurance may reimburse 50-80% of the session cost!

-A special note for those who want to use insurance directly (psychotherapy only):
+A special note for those who prefer in-network coverage (psychotherapy only):

 Other Third-Party Payers